-(1) Academic Standing for all programs in the Faculty of Arts except BA (Criminology), BDesign, BFA Art and Design, BFA Drama, BMusic, BMusic/ BEd and BA Honors, is assessed on the basis of a Faculty grade point average (FGPA).
-See §23.4(7) and §23.9.2 for information on calculation of FGPA's and the academic record.
-For the above programs which do not use the Faculty grade point average as the basis for assessing academic standing, the academic standing, promotion and graduation regulations will be found in the program descriptions in §§43.4 to 43.11.
+(1) Academic Standing for all students registered in the Faculty of Arts, except those registered in the BA (Criminology), BDesign, BFA Art and Design, BFA Drama, BMusic, BMusic/BEd and BA Honors programs, is assessed on the basis of a Faculty grade point average (FGPA).
+See §§23.4(6) and 23.9.2 for information on calculation of FGPA's and the academic record.
+For the above programs which do not use the Faculty grade point average as the basis for assessing academic standing, the academic standing, promotion and graduation regulations will be found in the program descriptions in §§43.4 to 43.13.

-Initial assessment and subsequent reassessment of academic standing is based on students' performance in a minimum of \star 9.
-If, at the time of review, students have attempted fewer than \star 9 since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the next review.
+Initial assessment and subsequent reassessment of academic standing is based on students' performance in a minimum of $\star 9$.
+If, at the time of review, students have attempted fewer than $\star 9$ since the last assessment, the review is deferred and the academic standing assigned at the last review remains in effect until the next review.

-Assessment of academic performance is conducted at the end of each student's registration in both Fall/Winter and Spring/Summer provided that \star 9 have been attempted since the last review.
-As well, academic standing is assessed at the end of each student's program even if less than \star 9 have been taken since the last review.
+Assessment of academic performance is conducted at the end of each student's registration in both Fall/Winter and Spring/Summer provided that $\star 9$ have been attempted since the last review.
+As well, academic standing is assessed at the end of each student's program even if less than $\star 9$ have been taken since the last review.